betrusted-io/betrusted-io.github.io/README.md

 including silicon, device, OS, and UX, to be open for inspection and verification by anyone.

-This is a significant engineering effort, spanning multiple disciplines across the techology spectrum.
+The depth of this tech stack represents a significant engineering effort, spanning multiple disciplines across the techology spectrum.
 We welcome the contributions of all open-source developers.

 The project is currently at the feasability and planning stage.
 The current plan divides the project into three phases: a developer-only